 The right style neckline for you comes down to three factors: the shape of your face, the length of your beard, and the beard style which you choose.

+In this article, along with the best neckline options and tips, we’ve reviewed some of the products you can use to get a clean shape on your neckline with ease.
 If you’re unsure, check out our facial hair style guide to matching your beard with your face shape.

 10. What to do if You Make a Mistake While Trimming Your Neckline